Parviz Tanavoli: Exhibitions

+The most recent solo exhibition of Parviz Tanavoli, "Parviz Tanavoli: Poets, Locks, Cages", took place from 1 July 2023, to 19 November 2023, showcasing a comprehensive range of his works spanning six decades.
+This exhibition, held at Vancouver Art Gallery, provided a thorough retrospective of his career.

-His solo exhibition was in 2019 at the West Vancouver Art Museum entitled "Oh Nightingale".
-Prior to that, he had another solo exhibition in 2017 at the Tehran Museum of Contemporary Art based on his Lions works and Lion collection.
+Prior to this, his solo exhibition was in 2019 at the West Vancouver Art Museum entitled "Oh Nightingale".
+Before that, he had another solo exhibition in 2017 at the Tehran Museum of Contemporary Art based on his Lions works and Lion collection.

 In 2015, after four decades, Davis Museum at Wellesley College organized the first solo exhibition of Tanavoli's work in the US.